anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 1. Turn on your iOS device.
 2. After you select your **Language**, connect your device to Wi-Fi.
 3. On the **Set up iOS device** screen, select your **Country/Region**.
 4. Follow the instructions on screen to automatically or manually connect to Wi-Fi.
-AAfter you're connected, the **Configuration** screen appears, with enrollment details.
+After you're connected, the **Configuration** screen appears, with enrollment details.
 5. Agree to the **Terms and Conditions**.
 Then decide if you want to send diagnostic information to Apple.

 ## Next steps